oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 protocol such as ``tcp://hostname``, or a port number such as ``hostname:1521``.

-In python-oracledb Thick mode, when :attr:`defaults.thick_mode_dsn_passthrough` is *False*, any ``DESCRIPTION``, ``CONNECT_DATA`` and ``SECURITY`` parameters of a full connect descriptor that are unrecognized by python-oracledb are passed to the database unchanged.
+In python-oracledb Thick mode, when :attr:`oracledb.defaults.thick_mode_dsn_passthrough
+<Defaults.thick_mode_dsn_passthrough>` is *False*, any ``DESCRIPTION``,
+``CONNECT_DATA`` and ``SECURITY`` parameters of a full connect descriptor that are unrecognized by python-oracledb are passed to the database unchanged.
 Any Easy Connect parameters that are not known to python-oracledb are discarded and not passed to the database.

 .. _pyoparams: